Last updated: May 2022

 Now you know a little more about Lot 20, the next thing you may be wondering is how it impacts the end user.
 Lot 20’s inception has gone unnoticed by most consumers, but in a way, that’s just as it should be.
 With manufacturers striving to hit new efficiency targets, it would have been easy to assume that the price of heaters would have suddenly skyrocketed to compensate for expensive research and development, but this was not the case.

 Only existing technologies – such as digital programmers and open window sensors – have been used to achieve these new standards so prices only increased slightly to cover the cost of these additional materials.
 The new rules explicitly state that “ecodesign requirements should not affect the functionality or affordability of local space heaters from the end-user's perspective and should not negatively affect health, safety or the environment.”
 In short, customers will only see the benefits of these new rules by being able to purchase heaters with improved efficiency and a greater range of controls.
 So, if you find you're in the market for a new electric radiator post-2018, a Lot 20 compliant product will represent the very best the market has to offer.

 How is the efficiency of Lot 20 products calculated?

-It would take forever and a day to calculate precise energy efficiency information for every single space heater on the market, so this EU legislation instead makes use of a simplified formula which assigns percentage bonuses or penalties depending on what energy-saving features the product may have.
+It would take forever to calculate precise energy efficiency information for every single space heater on the market.
+So, this legislation instead makes use of a simplified formula which assigns percentage bonuses or penalties depending on what energy-saving features the product may have.

 For the purposes of this calculation, we will be using the 38% efficiency requirement for a fixed electric space heater.
 All electric space heaters start with a base efficiency of 30%, so let’s take a look at what types of functions a product will need to have to meet the minimum requirements.